spruceid/didkit/README.md

 DIDKit is written in [Rust][].
 To get Rust, you can use [Rustup][].

-We depend on some Rust nightly features.
-When installing with Rustup, pick the nightly release channel.
-Or run `rustup default nightly` to switch to it.
-([More info][installing-rust])

 Spruce's [ssi][] library must be cloned alongside the `didkit` repository:
 ```sh
 $ git clone https://github.com/spruceid/ssi ../ssi --recurse-submodules